Suffolk Constabulary Museum

 On rare occasions, due to an emergency, visits might have to be cancelled at short notice but every effort would be made to inform the organisers as soon as possible.

-A tour of the museum will take about an hour and a half and the guides are all ex-police personnel.
+A tour of the museum will take about an hour and a half.
 They will be on hand to answer any questions you have, as well as being able to talk to you about life in the police service.

 We have a collection of uniform, hats, batons and handcuffs etc which visitors are welcome to try on if they wish.

-This is not a ‘black’ museum (although there are several weapons on display) and is suitable for children about 5 years and over.
+This is not a ‘Crime Museum’ (although there are several weapons on display) and it is suitable for children of about 5 years and over.
+Tour content will be adjusted according to the needs of visitors attending at the time.